Background Shape

 St James’s Music Scholars programme that awards scholarships to support young musicians is a unique grassroots initiative.

-For singers and instrumentalists, the programme is there to support emerging talent in keeping with St James’s long music tradition, but which also reflects the culture of music in today’s church.
-Rooted in the choral tradition, St James’s also includes world music and jazz in its regular and special services and events.
+Our Music Scholars programme awards scholarships to support young musicians.
+It is an initiative cementing a commitment to excellence and inclusive music making, launched in 2021.
+The programme supports emerging talent, both singers and instrumentalists, in keeping with St James’s long music tradition, but reflects music culture in today’s church.
+Rooted in the choral tradition, we also embrace world music and jazz in our regular and special services and events.

 The Scholars scheme is essentially a “grassroots” programme that grew out of the efforts of the clergy, congregation and musicians at the church following the turmoil of the pandemic, conscious of how music is an important part of what brings communities together.